- General safety

 - Magnetically-sensitive equipment, such as implants and cardiac pacemakers, can be adversely affected, resulting in injury or death.
 All individuals with implants such as pacemakers are restricted to areas that have a magnetic field below 5 G (0.5 mT).

 - When the superconductivity of an NMR magnet is lost quenching occurs, resulting in rapid heating and the accumulation of a helium vapor cloud above the magnet which can create an oxygen deficient atmosphere.
-Additionally, the quench can damage the magnet, and draw in ferrous materials.
+In addition, the quench can damage the magnet, and draw in ferrous materials.
 Quench events can be prevented by implementing engineering controls for cryogen safety.

 - All electrical equipment should be kept off the floor in case of flooding.